Delong-liu-bupt/Word4Per/README.md

     "caption": "Wearing a brown plaid shirt, black leather shoes, another dark gray T-shirt, another blue jeans" }
 ```
-- `file_path`: Path relative to the data root directory.
+- `file_path`: Reference image path relative to the data root directory.
 - `datasets`: Source dataset of the image.
 - `person_id`: Person ID in the original dataset.
 - `instance_id`: Unique identifier for gallery ground truth matching.
-- `caption`: Descriptive caption of the query.
+- `caption`: Relative caption of the reference image.

 #### `gallery.json` Format
 Each entry in the `gallery.json` file follows this structure: